VFD Mode Solver

 Example 2: Optical Fiber with Programmatic GDS Creation

 This example shows how to create geometry programmatically and use an XY cross-section.
-The entire polygon in the GDSII file is used as a cross-section, enabling 2D geometries with arbitrarty shapes.
+The entire polygon in the GDSII file is used as a cross-section, enabling 2D geometries with arbitrary shapes.

 Creating Geometry with gdstk